 Great Wall of China – Beijing, China

-Considered a wonder of the world, and China’s most famous attractions, the Great Wall of China is an essential stop on any trip to the country.
+Considered a wonder of the world, and China’s most famous attraction, the Great Wall of China is an essential stop on any trip to the country.

-It boasts a history of over 2,000 years and stretches more than 3,000 miles across several provinces of northern China, making it one of the most impressive ancient structures on the planet.
+It boasts a history of over 2,000 years and stretches over 3,000 miles across several provinces of northern China, making it one of the most impressive ancient structures on the planet.

 The White House – Washington, DC, USA